Pamir/oracle-deployment-automation/ANSIBLE.md

-7. Now you can go back to the README.md file.
+7. Now you can go back to the main README.md file.